Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 #### V.	Average Pizzas Per Order

+The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.

 ````sql
 SELECT ROUND((SUM(QUANTITY) * 1.0) / (COUNT(DISTINCT ORDER_ID) * 1.0),2) AS AVERAGE_PIZZAS_PER_ORDER
 FROM PIZZA_SALES